fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/04.Lab 4 - Git Basics/Lesson.md

 ![git-checkout-branch](./git-checkout-branch.png)

-After making changes on the `development` branch, *stash, commit* and *push* the changes from the `development` branch to the remote repository, as described in  [Exercise 3: Adding, Committing and Pushing Code to Remote Repository](#exercise-3-adding-committing-and-pushing-code-to-remote-repository)
+After making changes on the `dev` branch, *stash, commit* and *push* the changes from the `dev` branch to the remote repository, as described in  [Exercise 3: Adding, Committing and Pushing Code to Remote Repository](#exercise-3-adding-committing-and-pushing-code-to-remote-repository)

 ### **Creating Pull Request**

-Once you are satisfied with code on your `development` branch, you can create **pull request** (PR) on the `main` branch.
+Once you are satisfied with code on your `dev` branch, you can create **pull request** (PR) on the `main` branch.

 Pull requests will merge changes to the main branch to sync their code.